HansSchouten/PHPageBuilder/README.md

 - [Customization](#customization)

 ## How does it help me?
-Whether you are a novice or an experienced web developer, PHPagebuilder can make your life easier if you find yourself in any of the points below:
+Whether you are a novice or an experienced web developer, PHPagebuilder can make your life easier if you find yourself in any of the following:

 - You just want to create a basic website that you can easily manage from any device.
 - You get lost installing, configuring, updating or simply using feature abundant CMS systems like Wordpress, Drupal.
-- You don't like the limited page editors in CMS systems you've tried.
+- You don't like the limited page editors in CMSs you've tried.
 - You want to build a custom website for a client within a few hours.
 - Your clients get lost in feature abundant admin panels like Drupal.
-- You hate to rely on messy (WordPress) plugins for features you can write in no-time yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
+- You hate to rely on messy plugins for features you can write in no-time in plain PHP yourself, but still want to have some admin functionality to allow other people to manage the websites you create.
-- You would like to have advanced functionality (search functionality, views that display data of remote sources, etc.) easily manageable by your clients.
+- You would like to have advanced functionality (search functionality, views displaying data of remote sources, etc.) easily manageable by your clients.

 ## Quick Start
 If you want to quickly start a project with drag and drop page management functionality, you follow these steps: